 Prime rib is definitely one of my favorite cuts of beef, and as luck would have it, it's also one of the most expensive.😬 This means you HAVE to get the recipe right, or you will have wasted hundreds of dollars, am I right?
-No pressure, I've got your back with this foolproof Traeger Prime Rib recipe.
-Wait, who's the fool in this scenario?
+No pressure, I've got your back with this foolproof smoked prime rib recipe.

 Finally, we're slathering a mixture of butter, garlic, and herbs all over the roast, which will provide an incredibly flavorful and crispy crust, especially since we are making reverse sear prime rib.